 Although my mom lived a long life, her last few years wasn’t as good because she suffered from this horrible disease.
 We started noticing her forgetfulness and odd behavior before my dad’s health decline in 2016.
-Mom knew something was wrong with her brain, but always said we needed to focus on dad, or “we have too many medical bills from dads heart surgery”.
-Even doctors told us to get mom evaluated, but she wouldn’t follow thru with appointments we made.
+Mom knew something was wrong with her brain, but always said we need to focus on dad, or ”we have too many medical bills from dad’s heart surgery.”
+Even doctors told us to get mom evaluated, but she wouldn’t follow through with appointments we made.

-Soon after my folks moved into assisted living, mom was diagnosed with Alzheimer’s in August of 2017.
+Soon after my folks moved into assisted living, mom was diagnosed with Alzheimer’s in August 2017.

-Oh momma, I miss you so, but I will continue to fight for a cure for Alzheimers in your honor.
+Oh mama, I miss you so, but I will continue to fight for a cure for Alzheimer’s in your honor.